 Leaping to head of department

-Jon admits he had some initial reservations about starting a new career, particularly the financial implications: “This was a huge consideration – but was offset by having access to a bursary.
+I had some initial reservations about starting a new career, particularly the financial implications.
+It was a huge consideration – but offset by having access to a bursary.
 Without a bursary, I would still be in my old career.
-I simply wouldn’t have been able to maintain my rent and loans, and pay university fees without my bursary.”
+I simply wouldn’t have been able to maintain my rent and loans, and pay university fees without it.

 With yearly performance reviews, you have the opportunity to highlight your skills and the positive impact you’ve had on your school.
 In this review, I double jumped up the pay range and with extra responsibilities you can achieve additional increases to your salary.

 It’s a privilege to play a big part in a young person’s life.
 A good teacher is crucial to a young person’s development.
 Let’s face it; we all have at least one story of our favourite teacher going above and beyond to help us when we were at school.